spectreconsole/spectre.console/docs/input/cli/commandApp.md

 });
 ```

-This configuration would allow users to run `app.exe add`, `app.exe commit`, or `app.exe rebase` and have the settings routed the appropriate command.
+This configuration would allow users to run `app.exe add`, `app.exe commit`, or `app.exe rebase` and have the settings routed to the appropriate command.

 For more complex command hierarchical configurations, they can also be composed via inheritance and branching.
 See [Composing Commands](./composing).